Verifying the output of quantum optimizers with ground-state energy lower bounds: Complexity of finding Ising ground states

+A.A., F.B. and C.G. thank P.W. for many insightful discussions and his passion for research.
+We also acknowledge useful discussions with J. Tura and M. Navascu\'{e}s.
+This work is supported by the Spanish Ministry MINECO (QIBEQI FIS2016-80773-P and TRANQI PID2019-106888GB-I00, Severo Ochoa SEV-2015-0522 and PhD fellowship), the European Union's Marie Sk\l{}odowska-Curie Individual Fellowships (IF-EF) programme under GA: 700140, the Generalitat de Catalunya (CERCA Program, QuantumCAT and SGR 1381), Fundacio Privada Cellex and Mir-Puig, computational resources granted by the High Performance Computing Center North (SNIC 2015/1-162 and SNIC 2016/1-320), and a hardware donation by Nvidia, the Perimeter Institute for Theoretical Physics, the Government of Canada through Industry Canada and the Province of Ontario through the Ministry of Economic Development and Innovation, the ERC CoG QITBOX, AdG CERQUTE and the AXA Chair in Quantum Information Science.

-\subsection{Complexity of finding Ising ground states}
+\section{Complexity of finding Ising ground states}

-There is a wealth of results on the worst case complexity of finding the ground state of various Ising models~\cite{Grotschel1987polyhedral}.
-Thereby ``worst case complexity'' is the complexity of the hardest instances within a class of families of problems of increasing size.
-How hard it is to solve the ground states problem of such a family varies with the interaction graph and can crucially depend on seemingly unimportant details.
-We consider Hamiltonians that are polynomials (with fixed finite degree and finite precision coefficients) in the spin variables (such as those given in \eqref{eq:Hamiltonian}) and interaction \mbox{(hyper-)}graph $\interactiongraphG \coloneqq (\interactiongraphVset,\interactiongraphEset)$.
-The size of a problem is the number of vertices $N \coloneqq |\interactiongraphVset|$.
-We say that an Ising model of the form \eqref{eq:Hamiltonian} has no fields if $h_i = 0$ for all $i$, we say it has an external field if all $h_i = h$ for all $i$ and some $h$, and we say it has on-site fields if all $h_i$ can be chosen independently.
+There is a wealth of results on the worst-case complexity of finding the ground state of various Ising models~\cite{Grotschel1987polyhedral}.
+Thereby ``worst-case complexity'' is the complexity of the hardest instances within a class of families of problems of increasing size.
+How hard it is to solve the ground-state problem of such a family varies with the interaction graph and can crucially depend on seemingly unimportant details.
+We consider Hamiltonians that are polynomials (with fixed finite degree and finite precision coefficients) in the spin variables in the form